 Why Get a Living Trust in Maryland?

 The reason most people create a living trust in their estate planning process is so that their family doesn’t have to go through the probate process.
 The probate process, a judicial process in which a will is officially proven, can take a lot of time and be an invasion of privacy as private matters become public record.
-Maryland is not one of the states that has adopted the Uniform Probate Code, which in some states simplifies the probate process.
+Maryland is not one of the states that utilizes the Uniform Probate Code, which in some states simplifies the probate process.
 For this reason, a living trust in Maryland may be an especially good idea.

 Another reason to get a living trust is to make it easier to control when you leave property to a minor.
 With a living trust, you can leave the property in the trust under the trustee’s supervision until the child reaches a certain age.
-Another reason to get a living trust is that it can help you avoid conservatorship if you become incapacitated, because you’ll have already named a trustee when creating your trust.
+Another reason to get a living trust is that it can help you avoid conservatorship if you become incapacitated.
+That’s because you’ll have already named a trustee when creating your trust.

 Who Should Get a Living Trust in Maryland?